Revised August 2022.

 Restrict access to areas you want to preserve.
 Close doors, put attractive objects away – don’t let the animal get unsupervised access.

-For the scratchy-cat: make the unwanted behaviour less likely by making scratching surfaces unappealing through a change of texture.
+For the scratchy-cat I made the unwanted behaviour less likely by making the off-limit scratching surfaces unappealing through a change of texture.
 In the case of cats, they prefer sharpening their claws on certain textures.
-By changing texture, you may change the motivation to scratch in that particular location.
+By changing texture, we may change the motivation to scratch in that particular location.
 For instance, covering the inappropriate scratching areas with a cloth for a while – we used an old sheet.
 The Sticky Paws scratch control strips get mixed reviews, some people like them, some not; for some they don’t deter the scratching, and leave sticky residue on furniture when removed.